 Welcome bonus winner: Wells Fargo Active Cash

-The Wells Fargo Active Cash card offers a welcome bonus of $200 cash rewards.
-To earn this bonus, you must charge a relatively modest $1,000 on purchases within the first three months of opening your account.
-That’s an easily attainable goal.
+The Wells Fargo Active Cash card offers a of $200 cash rewards bonus after spending $1,000 within the first three months of opening your account.
+That’s an easily-attainable requirement to meet.

-The Citi Double Cash card offers no welcome bonus, making the Active Cash card the easy winner in this category.
+In comparison, the Citi Double Cash card offers no welcome bonus, making the Wells Fargo Active Cash card the clear winner in this category.

 Rewards rate winner: Tie

-Both the Double Cash and Active Cash cards offer nearly identical cash rewards programs.
-With both cards, you’ll earn 2% back on purchases.
-Neither card puts limits on how much you can earn.
+Both the Citi Double Cash and Wells Fargo Active Cash offer nearly identical cash rewards programs.
+With both cards, you’ll earn 2 percent cash rewards/cash back on purchases, and neither card puts limits on how much you can earn.

 Annual fee winner: Tie